USCbiostats/PM516/docs/week6.md

 * Write a list of the research questions your investigator had.
 * For each item on the list, which variable(s) will you use?
 * Group these variables into exposure vs. outcome.
-* Bonus: Choose one research question that contains an association between two variables.

 #### Statistical Mistakes